dotenvx/dotenvx.github.io/trust/index.md

 ---
 title: "Dotenvx Trust Center"
 social_title: "Dotenvx Trust Center"
-description: "From the creator of dotenv, Dotenvx brings encryption, key separation, and fortified secret distribution to the .env workflow used by developers, startups, and enterprises worldwide."
+description: "From the creator of dotenv, Dotenvx extends the .env workflow trusted by developers for over a decade with encryption, key separation, and secure secret distribution."
 layout: blank
 image: "/assets/img/og-image-trust.png"
 ---